 Qualifications, experience and expertise: Louise has a Masters in Professional Accounting and Diploma in Financial Planning.
 She is a member of the CPA Australia.
 With 20 years experience working in accounting firms in Noosa and Mackay, she currently is the principal of a local accounting firm, LMC Accounting and Financial Services, which she has owned for the last 11 years.
-She is currently Treasurer for Noosa Christian College P & F and has formerly held Treasurer roles with Noosa Special responsibilities: Treasurer, Chair of Finance Committee
+She is currently Treasurer for Noosa Christian College P & F and has formerly held Treasurer roles with Noosa Chamber of Commerce and Noosa International Film Festival and was previously President of Cooroy Gymnastics Club.

+Special responsibilities: Treasurer, Chair of Finance Committee